tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 .. _pedestrianBaked:

-Baked skin
+Pure GPU skin
 ~~~~~~~~~~~~

-`Baked skin` is a :ref:`pure entity <pureEntity>` that combines the GPU baked animations and the DOTS entity.
+`Pure GPU skin` is a :ref:`pure entity <pureEntity>` that combines the GPU texture animations and the DOTS entity.

 .. _pedestrianBakedFactory: